PDM4AR/exercises/docs/06-collisionchecking.md

     waypoints: List[Point]
 ```

-Please note that the definitions of `Path` and `Polygons` are similar.
-The `Polygon` class connects the first and last vertices by default.
+Unlike `Polygon` which connects first and last vertices, `Path` does not connect first and last waypoints.
-However, there isn't any connection between the first and last waypoints in `Path` objects.
-For the remaining part of the exercise, you are free to use or modify the `check_collision` function.
-You may also not use it.
-This function takes two `GeoPrimitives` and checks the collision between them by using the primitives implemented in the first part of this exercise.

-The task is to implement the functions in the `CollisionChecker` class in `src/pdm4ar/exercises/ex06/collision_checker.py`.
+You will implement functions in the `CollisionChecker` class (`src/pdm4ar/exercises/ex06/collision_checker.py`) using different collision detection strategies.

 #### Step 4: Collision Checking Procedure for Circle-shaped Robot

-In this step, you will implement a baseline version for collision checking by using the primitives implemented before.
+In this step, you will implement a baseline version for collision checking by using the available primitives.
 You should not use `shapely` here.
 (We will check!)
-The aim of this part is to check if a candidate path for our circular robot is collision-free.

 You will implement the `path_collision_check` function which returns the `Segment` indices of the given `Path` which are in collision with the given obstacles.
 This function takes a `Path` *t*, the radius of the robot's occupancy *r*, and a list of obstacles as arguments.
 It returns the list of indices which represents the `Segment`s of the `Path` which are in collision with any of the obstacles.

+**Hint:** To account for the robot's radius, you can either
+1. inflate the obstacles by the robot's radius (making a larger "danger zone") and convert a robot-vs-obstacle collision check into a point-vs-inflated-obstacle check.
+2. or inflate path segments by the robot's radius and reuse the poly-poly and poly-circle collision check primitives implemented in `Part 1`.

 #### Step 5: Collision Checking via Occupancy Grid

-The aim and all of the assumptions are the same as Step 4.
+The aim and all of the assumptions are the same as `Step 4`.

-However, in this step, you will use a different approach for collision checking.
-You are asked to implement collision checking via occupancy grids.
+Implement collision checking using an occupancy grid approach.
+You may use `shapely` here.

+**Method:**
-You will initially create an occupancy grid of the given environment.
+1. Create an occupancy grid representing the environment
-Then using the occupancy grid, you will find the segments of the path in which our robot will collide.
-You may use the functionalities of `shapely` here.
-Note that you will have to convert the `GeoPrimitives` to `shapely` geometries in order to work with `shapely`.
+2. Mark obstacle cells as occupied
+3. Check which path segments pass through occupied cells

-In this step, you will implement the `path_collision_check_occupancy_grid` function which returns the `Segment` indices of the given `Path` which collide with any of the given obstacles.
+You will implement the `path_collision_check_occupancy_grid` function which returns the `Segment` indices of colliding path segments.

-This function takes a `Path` *t*, the radius of the robot *r*, and a list of obstacles as arguments.
-It returns the list of indices which represents the `Segment`s of the `Path` which collide with any of the obstacles.
-Note that due to the discrete nature of an occupancy grid, it is completely reasonable that the method might not result in perfect accuracy of 1.0.
+**Note:** Due to the discrete nature of occupancy grids, perfect accuracy of 1.0 is not expected.

 #### Step 6: Collision Checking using R-Trees

-The aim and all of the assumptions are the same as Step 4.
+The aim and all of the assumptions are the same as `Step 4`.
-Like previous steps, the aim is to find the segments of the path in which our circular robot will collide.

 However, in this step you will use R-Tree to increase the execution time performance of your collision check module.

 R-Tree is an important optimization approach that is used in collision checking.
 For environments with a high number of obstacles, it provides us an execution time decrease via its bounding box volume hierarchy structure.

 In this method, you will build an R-Tree of the given obstacles.
 You may use the functionalities of `shapely` here, including `STRTree`.
 You are also free to implement your own R-Tree if you wish.

-In this step, you will implement the `path_collision_check_r_tree` function which returns the `Segment` indices of the given `Path` which collide with any of the given obstacles.
+In this step, you will implement the `path_collision_check_r_tree` function which returns the `Segment` indices of colliding path segments.
-This function takes a `Path` *t*, the radius of the robot *r*, and a list of obstacles as arguments.
-It returns the list of indices which represents the `Segment`s of the `Path` which collide with any of the obstacles.

 #### Step 7: Collision Checking in Robot Frame